l7mp/l7mp/README.md

 ## Kernel offload

 To enhanche performance, l7mp provides an experimental kernel offload feature.
-The offload builds upon the [tc-bpf](https://man7.org/linux/man-pages/man8/tc-bpf.8.html) Linux kernel mechanism and supports UDP traffic.
-Usage and details of the kernel offload is avaialable in its [documentation](kernel-offload/README.md).
+The offload uses the tc-bpf Linux kernel mechanism and supports UDP traffic.
+We show the usage and details of the kernel offload is in its dedicated [documentation](kernel-offload/README.md).

 # The l7mp service mesh